igormeireless/igormeireless/README.md

 - 🔥 Junior and student fullstack developer

-### My current tools
+#### My current tools
+📲 Front-end Mobile with React Native
 🌎 Front-end Web with React
 📡 Back-end with Node.js
 🛠️ Typescript
 🧰 And more...

 #### 💬 Find me elsewhere